 That was 16 years ago and we have never looked back.
-I have tried many different approaches over the years and have since gone on to become more imaginative with my track, and added gravel, and river stones, crushed lime etc....and placed the water troughs in strategic locations as to encourage even more movement of my herd....putting herbs in pots and hay in our slow-feed hay nets in various locations as to encourage the herd to forage for their food as to create more movement.....
-You can Google for more info on this and we recommend the following for in depth info Paddock Paradise Book by Jaime Jackson.
+I have tried many different approaches over the years and have since gone on to become more imaginative with our tracks, and added gravel, and river stones, crushed lime etc....and placed the water troughs in strategic locations to encourage more movement of our herd....putting herbs in pots and a hay and straw blend in our slow-feed hay nets in various locations as to encourage the herd to forage for their food as to create more movement.....
+You can Google for more info on this and we recommend the following for in-depth info Paddock Paradise Book by Jaime Jackson.

 Whichever way you decide to do it, tracked grazing definitely has lots of positive benefits and we can highly recommend using this approach, whichever way you set it up for your horse.